Childhood and Education Journey of Babe Ruth in Timeline

 April 17, 1929: Marriage to Claire Merritt Hodgson

-In June 1933, Babe Ruth played golf at Rye Golf Club with teammate Lyn Lary and achieved the best score, with birdies on 3 holes.
+In June 1933, Babe Ruth played golf at Rye Golf Club with his teammate Lyn Lary.
+Ruth posted the best score, making birdies on 3 holes.
+His appearance drew spectators and headlines, highlighting his celebrity status even off the baseball field.

-During the 1934-35 offseason, Babe Ruth and his wife went on a barnstorming tour of the Far East.
-At the final stop in the United Kingdom during 1934, Ruth was introduced to cricket but lost interest after learning about the low salaries of even the best batsmen.
+During the 1934-35 offseason, Babe Ruth toured the world with his wife, including a barnstorming tour of the Far East.
+In the United Kingdom, he was introduced to cricket, where he hit massive shots as a baseball batter and destroyed the bat.
+However, his interest waned upon learning about the lower pay for even the best cricket batsmen.

 July 4, 1939: Lou Gehrig Appreciation Day

-On July 4, 1939, Babe Ruth spoke at Lou Gehrig Appreciation Day at Yankee Stadium, honoring the retiring first baseman.
-A sellout crowd and members of the 1927 Yankees team attended.
+On July 4, 1939, Babe Ruth spoke at Lou Gehrig Appreciation Day at Yankee Stadium to honor Gehrig, who was retiring due to ALS.
+Members of the 1927 Yankees were present.

-In 1943, during World War II, Babe Ruth made his last appearance as a player at Yankee Stadium in an exhibition game for the Army-Navy Relief Fund.
-He hit a long fly ball, and circled the bases, even though it went foul.
+In 1943, during World War II, Babe Ruth made his last appearance as a player at Yankee Stadium in an exhibition for the Army-Navy Relief Fund.
+He hit a long fly ball, which curved foul, but he circled the bases anyway.

 1944: Death of Judge Landis